benfrick/docs-portfolio/src/doc/commerce/product/use-rollup-threads.md

 Your Consumer Channel ID is unique to your app and allows you to have custom search rules to return only the parent and Rollup Threads that you need.
 But how is Consumer Channel ID related to the Channel ID you might be using with Product Feeds API?

-Consumer Channel ID and Channel ID are not directly related and therefore should not be used used interchangeably.
+Consumer Channel ID and Channel ID are not directly related and therefore should not be used interchangeably.
 Both are unique IDs that help you to get only the data you need from each respective API.

 **When calling the Product Feed Rollup Threads API, Consumer Channel ID is required and Channel ID is not allowed.**